mw3i/mw3i.github.io/resources/resume.md

 # CV

 My research interests focus on testing models of human cognition and behavior -- with the goal of understanding both the mechanistic and environmental constraints of our cognitive abilities.
-I'm also interested in how large-scale sources of behavioral data (internet, social media, video games) could be used as a tool for testing psychological theories.
+I'm also interested in how large-scale sources of behavioral data (internet, social media, video games) could be used as tools for testing psychological theories.